THE ALASKA RFM CHAIN OF CUSTODY APPLICATION PROCESS

 The Application and Certification Process has a number of distinct stages

-(this process takes from 1-3 months)
+(this process can take from 1-3 months)

 - Stage 2: If the potential Applicant wishes to progress to certification they will need to complete an official application form which can be provided by the Certification Body.
 A single organization or a group organization can apply.